-Joint stock banks in Vietnam frequently raise funds by share or convertible bond issuances.71 Under the LCI, Vietnamese banks may also finance their operations through 'mobilised capital', which may consist of: (1) cash deposits; (2) borrowed capital from domestic and foreign credit institutions; (3) funds raised via the issuance of valuable paper, such as time deposit certificates or bonds; and (4) borrowed capital from the SBV.
+Joint-stock banks in Vietnam frequently raise funds by share or convertible bond issuances.74 Under the LCI, Vietnamese banks may also finance their operations through 'mobilised capital', which may consist of: (1) cash deposits; (2) borrowed capital from domestic and foreign credit institutions (sometimes by way of repurchase agreements); (3) funds raised via the issuance of valuable paper, such as time deposit certificates or bonds; and (4) borrowed capital from the SBV via securities lending or through open market operations.

-As the central bank, the SBV may refinance commercial banks by re-lending in accordance with credit contracts, discounting or rediscounting valuable paper or by granting loans guaranteed by pledges of valuable paper.72 The SBV's refinancing policy is one of the ways in which it supplements short-term capital and provides payment means for commercial banks.
+As the central bank, the SBV may refinance commercial banks by re-lending in accordance with credit contracts, discounting or rediscounting valuable paper or by granting loans guaranteed by pledges of valuable paper.75 The SBV's refinancing policy is one of the ways in which it supplements short-term capital and provides payment means for commercial banks.

-In extraordinary cases for the purpose of stabilising the monetary market, the SBV may grant special loans to commercial banks that may be insolvent causing a threat to the stability of the banking system.
-73 During the financial crisis, the SBV has not officially granted any special loans to a bank on this 'emergency basis', although it did in January 2010 inject 15,000 billion dong in open-market transactions to improve the liquidity of commercial banks.
+In extraordinary cases for the purpose of stabilising the monetary market, the SBV may grant special loans to commercial banks that may be insolvent causing a threat to the stability of the banking system.76 During the financial crisis, the SBV has not officially granted any special loans to a bank on this 'emergency basis', although it did in January 2010 inject 15,000 billion dong in open-market transactions to improve the liquidity of commercial banks.